 2. There are so many social media platforms out there.
 What do I really need?

 Feeling overwhelmed is one of the more common social media frustrations.
 One way to help is to focus on “The Big Three:” Facebook, LinkedIn, and Twitter.
 69% of adults use some kind of social media, so at the very minimum, you’ve got to be present.

 These platforms have incredible reach and are part of most people’s everyday lives.
 That means clients and potential clients are expecting to find you there.
 After you get the hang of posting and interacting with your audience on these sites, you can look at other sites that may complement your business, such as Instagram, Pinterest, or YouTube.

 Bonus Content: Need a game plan?
 Grab a copy of our Social Media Guide.

 3. Social media takes too much time.

-If these social media frustrations sound all too familiar, we can help.
+If these common social media frustrations sound all too familiar, we can help.
 OutboundEngine helps businesses deliver the right message at the right time with less effort.
-Check out our 100% done for you software and see how it could benefit your business.
+Check out our 100% done for you software and see how it can benefit your business.